algobulls/algobulls_help_site/docs/broker/aliceblue.md

 ## Bind your Broking Account
 ---
+The following steps will help you to make sure you have binded your broker account

 * Visit the AlgoBulls [Broker Settings Page](https://app.algobulls.com/account/broking)

 * Bind your account using the Toggle button marked below